 What Is the Anchoring Bias?

-The anchoring effect explains that we tend to cling onto one set of beliefs or information.
+The anchoring effect explains that we tend to cling to one set of beliefs or information.
 Often, this information is the first piece that we learn.
 That information influences how we perceive any supplemental information, even if it’s received years later.

 Example of the Anchoring Bias